darkmatter91/CALM/README.md

 #### Q: How can I report bugs or suggest features?
 A: Please submit issues to our GitHub repository or contact us through the About page.
 We appreciate your feedback and are continuously working to improve the system.

+#### Q: Why do I sometimes see "data is undefined" errors with NWS weather alerts?
+A: This was caused by a JavaScript bug with duplicate handlers in the fetch request.
+We've fixed this issue in the latest version by removing duplicate code blocks and adding a retry mechanism that automatically attempts to reload the data if this error occurs.
+If you're still experiencing this issue, try clicking the refresh button in the alerts panel or selecting "All" in the alert filters.

 ## Technical Stack

 - **Backend**: Flask (Python)